 - A major hedge fund sponsor in a joint venture deal to acquire 5 Times Square in New York City for approximately $1.5 billion.
 In addition to negotiating the joint venture agreement, the transaction involved the transfer of a ground lease from the City of New York, the assumption of an approximately $1.1 billion CMBS mortgage loan and the defeasance and replacement of the existing mezzanine debt.

 - The distressed investment division of one of the world’s largest private equity firms in a series of fast-paced acquisitions of more than 1,000 individual and pooled non-performing loans and foreclosed commercial properties throughout the U.S., with an aggregate value of over $1.5 billion.

-- A collection of publicly traded REITs in a series of acquisitions of large Class A commercial, medical and government office buildings totaling several million square feet across the U.S., and with a total acquisition value in excess of $500 million.
+- A collection of publicly traded REITs in a series of acquisitions of large Class A commercial, medical and government office buildings and senior living facilities totaling several million square feet across the U.S., and with a total acquisition value in excess of several billions dollars.